node-modules/clet/README.md

 ### notStderr(unexpected)

-Opposite of `stderr()`
+The opposite of `stderr()`.

 ### code(n)

 Validate child process exit code.

-will auto check whether child process is exit unexpected by default, so only use this if you want to validate fail exitCode.
+No need to explicitly check if the process exits successfully, use `code(n)` only if you want to check other exit codes.

-> Notice: when process is kill, exit code maybe undefined if you don't hook signal events.
+> Notice: when a process is killed, exit code may be undefined if you don't hook on signal events.

 ```js
 it('should support code()', async () => {